tom-huntington/tts.kak/README.md

 ```

 `ctrl-c` wont work to stop the server.
-The script wont exit because it is blocking reading the fifo.
+The script wont exit because it is blocking, reading from the fifo.
 To unblock simply `:tts_cancel` or `echo " " > /tmp/kak_tts_fifo`